nesall/embedder_cpp/ui/clients/webview/README.md

 build_rel.bat
 ```

 *Note*: The project uses CMake's FetchContent to download the webview library, but on Linux you still need the system WebKitGTK development packages for linking.
-Windows automatically handles WebView2 dependencies through the Microsoft WebView2 runtime.
+Windows and MacOS automatically handle the dependencies.